-Treating COPD With Diet ,
+Transcript: Treating COPD with Diet

-The group told to eat at least one more serving of fruits or vegetables every day, started out the same, but didn’t get worse.
-One year, two year, three year.
-In fact if anything it looks like their lung function got a little better.
+The group told to eat at least one more measly serving of fruits or vegetables every day started out the same, but didn’t get worse.
+One year, two years, three years.
+In fact, if anything, it looks like their lung function got a little better.
 That’s not supposed to happen; you’re supposed to get worse.

-Could be the antioxidant effect of fruits and vegetables, could be the anti-inflammatory effect, or, frankly it may not directly be the fruits and vegetables at all.
+Could be the antioxidant effect of fruits and vegetables; could be the anti-inflammatory effect; or, frankly, it may not directly be the fruits and vegetables at all.
 When you eat more of one thing, you tend to eat less of another.
-For example, the addition of fruit and vegetables resulted in a decreased consumption of meat, which is known to be a pro-oxidant.
+For example, the addition of fruits and vegetables resulted in a decreased consumption of meat, which is known to be a pro-oxidant.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.